ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/I want to support you.md

 A smile on both of o-u-r faces, as we-e went.
 Didn't know what that face meant.

 But it's clear now, that I should have known.
-Recognized the signs you shown, oh yeah,  you shone.
+Recognized all the signs you shown, oh yeah,  you shone.
 Oh damned me, I should have known.

 A mask of confidence.
 A fool that's lost in the dance.
-I couldn't be there for you, I was your unraveling.
+I couldn't be there| for you| I was your unravelling.

 Oh.